mnot/I-D/stakeholder-rights/draft.md

 a new constituent, and thus needs to be done with due consideration of the impact on other constituents.

-Therefore, such intermediation SHOULD NOT be accommodated without purpose in Internet protocols, and protocol revisions (including extensions) MUST carefully weigh when new levels of intermediation are added.
+Therefore, such intermediation SHOULD NOT be accommodated without purpose in Internet standards, and standard revisions (including extensions) MUST carefully weigh when new levels of intermediation are added.
 When a constituent has a role as an intermediary (in this sense), it MUST be documented.

 # Promoting Constituents as "Winners"

-Protocols often engender network effects.
+Standards often engender network effects.
 For example, e-mail is only useful when the parties you wish to communicate with also have e-mail; when more people have e-mail, its value is greatly increased.